rkulla/vimogen/README.md

 Vimogen is a zero-configuration Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.

-Because of these abilities, Vimogen also makes it very easy to keep all your Vim plugins synchronized across different machines.
+It also makes it easy to keep all of your Vim plugins synchronized across different machines.

-Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put full paths to git repos to vim plugins in it, one line at a time:
+Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put git URLs to Vim plugins in it, one line at a time, like:

     git://github.com/tpope/vim-surround.git
     git://github.com/tpope/vim-rails.git